ucalgary-srs/trex-imager-readfile/README.md

 Download the program "trex_imager_readfile" and include in your IDL Path or compile manually.

 ## Usage Examples
-This readfile can be used in a couple of different ways:
+This readfile can be used in a couple of different ways.
+Below are :

 1) read a single file
 2) read a list of files